abstractedfox/expensecounter/readme.md

 This is a lightweight app for counting personal expenses, with a simple hand-coded frontend and an sqlite database.
 More polishes and little features will be added later, but at this stage all the most important parts seem to work!

-Japanese language support was just added as well. いつでも、自然じゃないの言葉があれば教えて下さい。
+Japanese language support is now live. いつでも、自然じゃないの言葉があれば教えて下さい。

 'expensecounter' is the root app, with the actual app being 'ExpenseCounterApp'.
-If you're running from the repo, it will be necessary to run this command to initialize the database tables:
+The proper way to run it for the first time is to initialize the database, with the following commands from the root folder (where 'manage.py' is located):
+>py manage.py makemigrations
 >py manage.py migrate --run-syncdb

-But if you download the package, this has already been done for you.
-To run it, use this command:
->py manage.py runserver
-...and then navigate to localhost:8000 in a browser.
+...however now there is an exception handler in the index function (/ExpenseCounterApp/views.py) that does this automatically if an exception is thrown while loading the index.
+So it should now handle it for you, but if there are problems with it, try doing it manually just in case (and then let me know what issue you had!)

+Once it's running, simply navigate to localhost:8000.
+Have fun!